eprintsug/simply_advanced_searchbar/README.md

 This plugin aims at combining the ease of use of the simple search bar with the reliability of the advanced search function.

-The trick diverting all the search requests to the advanced search function, allowing the users to specify the search metafields from a drop down menu.
+The trick is simple: we divert all the search requests to the advanced search function, allowing the users to specify the search metafields from a drop down menu.

 Enjoy!